dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-okta.md

 ## Configuration in dbt Cloud

+## Configuration in dbt Cloud

 To complete setup, follow the steps below in dbt Cloud.

+### Enable Okta native auth (beta)

 If you access dbt Cloud using virtual private cloud (VPC), enable the `native_okta` feature flag in the dbt Cloud admin backend.

 ### Supplying credentials